(No financial affiliation with any of the artists or products mentioned in this post)

 I purchased a Soltek easel back in the late 90’s for about $500.
 Jim Wilcox, who designed the easel, is one of the best plein air artists in the country.
 His easel concept is brilliant – unfortunately the execution fell below my expectations.

-Occasionally one of the legs gets cantankerous and gets stuck up or down, or doesn’t want to stay in place at all.
-If that was the only defect it had I would still be happy with it though, because it seemed so portable and convenient.
-The real problem is the plastic parts.
+Occasionally one of the legs acts cantankerous and gets stuck up or down, or doesn’t want to stay in place at all.
+If that was the only defect it had I would still be happy with it though, because it’s so portable and convenient.

 During a painting excursion in the heat of summer, the plastic tabs holding my painting in place became soft and the weight of my panel bent them enough that my painting fell out in the middle of a brushstroke.
 The plastic bottom panel holder also eventually cracked and would no longer stay in place without a strong clip on the post underneath.

 As you can see I did my best to repair the panel holder because in the early days I couldn’t find parts to replace it.
-A couple years ago I finally tracked down replacement parts and ordered both the top and bottom panel holders so I could give the easel another try (the parts probably cost me somewhere around $50).
+A couple years ago I finally tracked down replacement parts and ordered both the top and bottom panel holders so I could give the easel another try (the parts cost me somewhere around $50).

 Maybe I over-tightened the bolt and caused the plastic to crack over time (it did not crack while I tightened the bolt).
-Regardless, I need an easel a bit more sturdy than that.
+Regardless, I need an easel a bit sturdier than that.
 If they ever make the panel holders with metal, maybe it will be on my radar again.

 Overall I think it’s a nice easel.
 I had trouble with the easel portion getting loose while I painted and I would have to put some muscle into the nuts on the side, but they haven’t broken which is a plus.